samfoit/soft361_capstone/README.md

 # Soft361_capstone
   MUST HAVE NODE.JS & NPM INSTALLED TO RUN THIS PROJECT!

   Website for the card games War and Solitaire.
-Tracks score with a database(?).

 # Game rules
 ## War